Having a fresh college degree means one thing:

 Or, you could use a simplifying framework to identify the most important considerations, eliminate unlikely answers, and quickly establish feasible approximations.

-Using an approach like this, you can develop quick preliminary answers to arrive at an order of magnitude answer that provides insight while working through further.
-By eliminating poor solutions early, you focus attention on promising alternatives, conduct more productive analysis and go deep to unearth the real nuggets of wisdom.
+Using an approach like this, you can develop quick preliminary answers to arrive at an order of magnitude answer that provides insight while working through additional iterations.
+By eliminating poor solutions early, you focus attention on promising alternatives, conduct more productive analysis and go deeper to unearth the real insights.

 “In God we trust; all others, bring data.”

-Fortunately, data visualization has emerged as an important element of data science, enabling insights from all the abundance of information.
+Fortunately, data visualization has evolved as an important complement to data science, enabling insights from all that abundance of information.

 You can think of data as the new oil of commerce, or better yet, the new silicon.
 We are transitioning to a world full of data and analysis, and every professional, especially consultants, needs to be proficient in data analysis.
 This need for data expertise is not limited to traditionally professional fields—it is truly everywhere.

-As a part-time farmer, I am amazed at the degree to which technology and data are driving the economics and outcomes of perhaps the oldest industry on our planet.
+As a part-time farmer, I am amazed at the degree to which technology and data drive the economics and outcomes of perhaps the oldest industry on our planet.
 From genetics to GPS, from seeds to statistics, farming is just as dependent on insights from data as other industry sectors.

-Fortunately, there has been an explosion of writing and educational resources on data science, making it more accessible to a much broader group than the traditional academic and actuarial crowd.
+Fortunately, there has been an explosion of published work and educational resources on data science, making it more accessible to a much broader group than the traditional academic and actuarial crowd.

-If you are still in university, you can take an introductory course on the topic (if not, do so now).
-If you are out of college, the internet has plenty of relevant courses and guides you can use to sharpen your data skills, including respected certifications from massive open online course (MOOC), like Coursera, Udemy, or Udacity – or even online programs from traditional universities.
+If you are still in university, you no doubt have already taken an introductory course on the topic (if not, do so now).
+If you are out of college, there are plenty of relevant courses and guides you can use to sharpen your data skills, including respected certifications from massive open online course (MOOC), like Coursera, Udemy, or Udacity – or even online programs from traditional universities.

 Clients understand your value, at least in part, by both what you deliver and how you communicate that delivery.
 In other words, the experience.
 You want to make their experience a good one – empathetic, differentiated, and clearly valuable.